AidanSeidle/PIC16BProject/.ipynb_checkpoints/README-checkpoint.md

 ## Setting up scrapy-selenium

-Follow the below instructions to use Selenium with Scrapy instructions also found here with pictures: https://www.zenrows.com/blog/scrapy-selenium#install
+Follow the below instructions to use Selenium with Scrapy. instructions also found here with pictures: https://www.zenrows.com/blog/scrapy-selenium#install

+In terminal:
 1. pip install scrapy_selenium
     -this should also install selenium but if it doesnt: pip install selenium